-If you hold information that could lead to the identification, discovery and recovery of victims in the UK, you can contact the Modern Slavery Helpline: 08000 121 700.
+If you hold information that could lead to the identification, discovery and recovery of victims in the UK, you can contact the Modern Slavery Helpline 08000 121 700.
 All members of staff must also inform the DSL/DDSL of any concerns.

-Advice or referrals can be made via MARU (0300 1231 116) or for Vulnerable Adults (0300 1234 131).
+Advice or referral can be made via MARU (0300 1231 116) or for Vulnerable Adults (0300 1234 131).

-6.16 Contextual Safeguarding
+6.18 Contextual Safeguarding

 Safeguarding incidents can be associated with factors outside of school.
 All staff should be considering the context within which such incidents and or/behaviours occur.
-This is known as contextual safeguarding which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-It can include child sexual exploitation, child criminal exploitation, serious violence, and gang culture.

-Always have a discussion with your DSL/DDSL if you have concerns or if you have been told information that concerns you about a family.
+This is known as contextual safeguarding; this means that assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+It can include child sexual exploitation, child criminal exploitation, serious violence, county lines, domestic abuse and gang culture.
+It can also involve links to anti-social behaviour, identifying local 'hot-spots' in the community.
+Always discuss any concerns with your DSL/DDSL if you have been told information that concerns you about a family.